KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 Members of the church would take stock of the skills of individual members.

-### SEO (Search Engine Optimization)

-Google is the most popular search engine in most countries.
-SEO is an important aspect of ensuring that people 'discover' your website

-Also, consider creating a Google+ organization page, and/or Google rich snippet for support

 ### Updating Find-a-Church

 http://www.umcom.org/tools/update-your-find-a-church

-### Online Advertising

-Facebook is the 'king' of social traffic

 ### Goals and Measurable Objectives Chart